Anoka Truck Accident Attorneys

-A collision between a truck and a car is more likely to result in death or injury than one between two cars.
-It is far more treacherous to passengers in the car than in the truck.
-According to the National Institute of Traffic and Highway Safety, about 73 percent of the injuries and deaths are suffered by those in the vehicle hit by a truck.
+A collision between a truck and a car is more likely to result in death and/or severe injury than one between two passenger vehicles.
+Furthermore, these accidents are far more treacherous for passengers in cars than those in large trucks.
+According to the National Institute of Traffic and Highway Safety, about 73 percent of injuries and deaths resulting from truck accidents are suffered by those in the vehicle hit by a truck.

 Injuries common to victims of truck collisions include:

 - Serious lacerations